will-jac/robotics-major-project/README.md

         self.pose = odom.pose.pose
 ```

 Note that a `Pose` message contains the heading in quaternion form, which is useful when you're in 3D space, but is kind of difficult to work with.
-If, like me, you prefer in 'Euler' heading (eg: heading as a single theta value), you can use this transformation code to store the heading as the `z` component of the `Position` (making it an `x`,`y`,`z` struct).
+If, like me, you prefer in 'Euler' heading (eg: heading as a single theta value), you can use this transformation code to store the heading as the `z` component of the [Point](http://docs.ros.org/en/api/geometry_msgs/html/msg/Point.html) (making it an `x`,`y`,`z` struct).

 ```{python}
 #!/usr/bin/env python